 The law provides you with rights regarding your personal data.
 These rights may change depending on where you are located, and they may not apply to all types of personal data.
 Most individuals have the right to access their personal data, the right to withdraw their consent to the use and disclosure of their personal data, and the right to request corrections to their personal data under certain circumstances, such as if the personal data is inaccurate or outdated.

 In some cases, withdrawal of your consent may mean that we will no longer be able to provide you with our Services.

 If you want to exercise your rights, or if you have a question or complaint about how we collect, use, or disclose your personal data, you can communicate with us by email at [email protected] or by writing to us at:

 Toronto, Ontario M5V 3H2

-Generally, our Senior Privacy Compliance Officer will address your inquiry within 30 days unless we request an extension because of the nature of your request.
+Generally, our Senior Privacy Compliance Officer will address your inquiry within 30 days unless we extend that time limit because of the nature of your request (in compliance with applicable laws).
 We will try our best to respond to your request without charging you any fees, but if your request involves significant costs for us (such as printing or transcript costs), then we may invoice you these fees, after you have approved them.
 We may also need you to share personal data to enable us to confirm your identity prior to responding to your inquiry.